Early Detection of Alzheimer's Disease

 Discover treatment options

-The U.S. Food and Drug Administration approved Aducanumab as the treatment of Alzheimer’s disease in June 2021.
-However, people with the APOE4 gene for Alzheimer’s tend to have a higher risk of brain swelling side effects.
-Knowing the disease-causing gene can assist in personalized treatments.
+The U.S. Food and Drug Administration approved lecanemab and donanemab as the treatment of Alzheimer’s disease.
+However, people with the APOE4 gene for Alzheimer’s may have a higher risk side effects.
+Knowing the APOE genotype may assist in personalizing treatments.

 The process